Qing-Yu-1/notebook/python.md

  ```
 ### Array indexing
 Numpy offers several ways to index into arrays.<Br/>
 Slicing: Similar to Python lists, numpy arrays can be sliced.
-Since arrays may be multidimensional, you must specify a slice for each dimension of the array:<br/>
+Since arrays may be multidimensional, you must specify a slice for each dimension of the array:
 111